 I’m also getting to work on a new metro map.
 Not exactly a fantasy map, though some of the lines aren’t yet built.
 Here’s an early little shot of the layout.
 Things like the station indicators might change.
 Yes, it’s Beijing.
 Yes, there’s going to be a fun twist to it 😉

 Many thanks to Windsor Morning for giving me the chance to talk about my Detroit Metro fantasy map!
 If you’re looking for more about the map and how I designed it, click here or use the menu at the top.
+You can also listen to the original interview.

 A bit late for me to post this, but a great piece was posted at Wired Science on Wednesday that includes 13 amazing fantasy transit maps from around the United States.
 I’m honored to say that mine was one of them.
 They all deserve your time and the writeup is well done, so take a look at the post here!
 And special thanks to the folks at DETROITography for making this happen!